SwethaNaiduV/Lexical-Scoping/README.md

 cacheSolve <- function(x, ...) {
-## Return a matrix that is the inverse of 'x'
-  j <- x$getInverse()
+"# Return a matrix that is the inverse of 'x'" j <- x$getInverse() if(!is.null(j)){
-  if(!is.null(j)){
   message("getting cached data")